GnuCash can be run from your desktop main menu by selecting the associated menu entry.

 about the program itself and the loading process are displayed.

-The very first time you run GnuCash
+The very first time you run GnuCash you will be presented with the

 Cannot find default values screen that contains three